Skip to content

 Custom key-value pairs for attaching structured information to the thread.
 Maximum 16 key-value pairs.
 Keys must be ≤64 characters, values ≤512 characters.

-assistantId string optional
+assistant_id string optional

 ID of the assistant bound to this thread.
 When provided, the assistant's configuration is applied to all responses in this thread.

-organizationId string required
+organization_id string required

 The unique identifier of the organization that owns this thread.
 Used for billing, access control, and resource management.
 All API requests must be scoped to an organization.

-userId string required
+user_id string required

 The unique identifier of the user who created this thread.
+Always starts with usr_.

 title string optional